 Steam it, don't soak it!

 I used to steam our Kelso’s hay day-in, day-out, because of his chronic respiration - it wasn’t about the grass sugars for him, it was all about the airborne respirable dust for him, full of allergenic bacteria, moulds, fungi and yeast.
-But there's evidence out there showing steaming hay to reduce the grass sugars may also be infinitely healthier for our metabolic horses as well.
+However, there's now evidence out there showing that steaming hay to reduce the grass sugars may also be infinitely healthier for our metabolic horses as well.

 There are some pretty nifty benefits to steaming that we already know - unlike soaking, steaming conserves the minerals, trace elements and crude protein, whereas soaking hay has been reported to cause significant losses of minerals and soluble protein.